concrode/Ezone/README.md

-# springMVC
+# Ezone backend
-Backend for indoor navigation
+* Backend for Enzone indoor navigation
+* Use springMVC + Hibernate as architecture